From packaging, toilet roll tubes and drinks cartons, cardboard is a material we’re all very familiar with in and around the home.

 Coming from tree trunks, cardboard is a wood-based carbon-rich material.
 Have a read here to see how recyclable wood is.

 If it’s not coated with any unnatural materials, cardboard will breakdown naturally into carbon dioxide, water and organic waste.
-Just make sure there isn’t any tape, white polystyrene or plastic still stuck to the cardboard.

 How long does it take cardboard to decompose?